Icebox Cake Recipe

 • Gradually, with the mixer on low, pour in the milk and whisk until fully blended.

-• Gently, using a rubber spatula, fold in Cool Whip, reserving 1 cup.
+• Gently, using a rubber spatula, fold in Cool Whip, reserving 1 cup to start layering.

-• Spread a thin layer of cool whip on the bottom of a 9x13 baking pan.
+• Spread a thin layer of cool whip on the bottom of a 9×13 baking pan.

-• Layer 5 graham crackers across the center of the pan, then 2 more, breaking them as needed to fit around the top and bottom edges.
-Or cover the bottom of the pan with Oreos, if used instead of graham crackers.
+• Layer 5 cookies across the center of the pan, then 2 more, breaking them as needed to fit around the top and bottom edges.

 • Spread a layer of the pudding mixture over the cookies and top with a layer of berries and sliced strawberries.

-• Place another graham cracker layer on top of the berries, lightly press it down with your hands, then add a layer of the pudding mixture, then a layer of berries again.
+• Place another Oreo cookies layer on top of the berries, lightly press it down with your hands, then add a layer of the pudding mixture, then a layer of berries again.

-• Repeat the graham-pudding-berries layers 1 more time, you should reach the top of the pan.
+• Repeat the Oreo-pudding-berries layers 1 more time, you should reach the top of the pan.

 • Refrigerate for at least 4 hours or better overnight until the cookies have softened completely.